devanssound/Binary/Readme.md

 # Subnetting PowerShell Script

-Convert CIDR notation to binary, then into subnet mask in decimal notation (with Pester unit tests).
+Convert CIDR notation to binary, then into subnet mask in decimal notation.

-## Functions

 `subnet.ps1`